wait-how/VkGrass/README.md

  - `Lshift` to go down
  - `R` to reset the camera

-## TODO
+## Improvements
-1. Render grass
+- Render grass
-  - Cull faraway objects on CPU
   - get grass to move from wind
   - why do I have to flip UVs for grass?
-2. Render skybox
+- Render skybox
-3. Render sun
+- Render sun

-Bugs:
-- camera broken with optimization?

-Optimizations:
 - Make one large memory alloc and break off chunks of it for buffers
 - Use a mesh shader for generating vertices (can do a whole quad at a time!)